Kyle Rittenhouse

-Kyle Howard Rittenhouse (born January 3, 2003) is an American man who gained national attention at age 17 for shooting three men in Kenosha, Wisconsin, two fatally, in August 2020, amid protests following the police shooting of Jacob Blake.
-He had traveled to Kenosha during the unrest and joined a group of armed people who said they were there to protect businesses.
-In a series of confrontations, Rittenhouse fatally shot two men who had tried to grab his gun, and non-fatally injured another who had pointed a handgun at him.
-Rittenhouse was charged by Kenosha County prosecutors with multiple criminal counts, including homicide.
-Rittenhouse pleaded self-defense at trial and was acquitted in November 2021.
+Kyle Howard Rittenhouse (born January 3, 2003) is an American man who gained national attention at age 17 for shooting three men in Kenosha, Wisconsin, two fatally, amid protests and riots in response to the police shooting of Jacob Blake in 2020.

+After joining a group of armed individuals who said they were protecting businesses against rioting, a series of confrontations occurred, during which Rittenhouse fatally shot two men who attempted to grab his gun and wounded another who pointed a handgun at him.
+He was charged with multiple counts, including homicide, by Kenosha County prosectors, but was acquitted in November 2021 after a jury found he acted in self-defense.
 Two civil lawsuits against him were pending as of February 2023.

 Rittenhouse's prosecution attracted widespread media coverage.
-Following his acquittal, he attended several events hosted by conservative organizations and individuals, including a meeting with president Donald Trump, interviews with political commentator Tucker Carlson, and guest appearances at several Turning Point USA productions.
-Images of Rittenhouse have been used for political purposes by both right-wing and left-wing actors, becoming an internet meme, and appearing on commercial products.
+Following his acquittal, he attended several events hosted by conservative organizations and individuals, including a meeting with President Donald Trump, interviews with political commentator Tucker Carlson, and guest appearances at several Turning Point USA productions.
+His image was widely circulated and used in political messaging by both supporters and critics, becoming an internet meme and appearing on commercial products.
 Several proposed laws were named after him, he was offered several internships by Republican politicians, and he appeared in a video game.

-Since his trial, Rittenhouse has operated a gun rights YouTube channel and started two projects, including another video game and raising money for unspecified defamation lawsuits against media companies.
+Since his trial, Rittenhouse has started a gun rights YouTube channel and raised money for unspecified defamation lawsuits against media companies.

 Early life and education

 Kyle Howard Rittenhouse was born on January 3, 2003, in Antioch, Illinois, to Michael and Wendy Rittenhouse.
 His parents were married in Lake County, Illinois, in February 2000, three years before his birth.
 He has two siblings, an older sister and a younger sister.
 His parents separated by 2014, when Michael was sued for child support.

 As a high school freshman, Rittenhouse participated in the Explorers program at the Grayslake Police Department, as well as a cadet program at the Antioch Fire Department, with the goal of becoming a paramedic or working in law enforcement.
 Eventually transitioning to online school, he dropped out and left Lakes Community High School altogether in 2018 after attending for one semester in 2017–2018.

 Rittenhouse expressed interest in law enforcement through publicly viewable social media posts.
 In December 2018, he started a fundraiser through Facebook for Humanizing the Badge, a nonprofit.
 Rittenhouse also expressed support for Blue Lives Matter and the Donald Trump 2020 presidential campaign on various social media platforms, including TikTok and Facebook.

 On January 30, 2020, Rittenhouse attended a Trump rally in Des Moines, Iowa, seated in the front row.
 Rittenhouse attempted to join the US Marine Corps that same month, but he was disqualified from serving by recruiters.
-He got a part-time job as a lifeguard at the YMCA in Lindenhurst, but was furloughed in March 2020 when the COVID-19 pandemic began, leading to a shutdown of many public facilities.
+He got a part-time job as a lifeguard at the YMCA in Lindenhurst, but he was furloughed in March 2020 when the COVID-19 pandemic began and many public facilities were shut down.